tcAquino/ParticleTrackingOF/README.md

 ## Documentation

 Basic information on code structure, compilation, and execution is given in doc/Manual.pdf.
 Doxygen documentation can be found in doc/Doxygen.
 The compiled doxygen documentation is not currently online.
-To compile and view it, make sure you have doxygen, graphviz, and latex (texlive-full or equivalent is safest) installed (all free and available in common repositories like apt), go to the doc folder, and execute doxygen Doxyfile.
+To compile and view it, make sure you have doxygen, graphviz, and latex (e.g., texlive-full) installed (all free and available in common repositories like apt), go to the doc folder, and execute doxygen Doxyfile.
 Then open the doc/html/index.html file to view it in a browser.

 ## Notes and known issues